GDComfort/IT210Group1Project/Problem1/README.md

 <br>Done by Guillaume Comfort, using Python

 Objective: To implement the following CPU scheduling algorithm using any programming language
-1. First Come First Serve, - DONE
+1. First Come First Serve, - DONE (?)
-2. Shortest Job First, - DONE
+2. Shortest Job First, - DONE (?)
-3. Round Robin Scheduling, - DONE
+3. Round Robin Scheduling, - DONE (?)
-4. Priority Scheduling, - NOT DONE
+4. Priority Scheduling, - DONE (?)

 **FIRST COME FIRST SERVE**: CPU scheduler will decide which process should be given the CPU for its execution.
 For this CPU uses different algorithm to choose among the process.
 One among that algorithm